operasoftware/devopera/blog/_posts/2012-10-08-introducing-device-stock-ua.md

 ---
-title: 'Introducing Device-Stock-UA: a new request header and proposal'
+title: 'Introducing Device-Stock-UA: A New Request Header and Proposal'
 authors:
 - tiffany-brown
 tags: